xy7313/xy7313.github.io/_posts/2017-06-13-Web-Tech-DB-Linux.md

         - Boolean satisfiability problem (SAT)
         - Vertex cover problem
         - Knapsack problem
-        - Hamiltonian path problem
+        - Hamiltonian path problem： a path in an undirected or directed graph that visits each vertex exactly once.
     - np-hard: Sodoku -- Does a given Sodoku puzzle have a solution?
         - Partition： partition problem is the task of deciding whether a given multiset S of positive integers can be partitioned into two subsets S1 and S2 such that the sum of the numbers in S1 equals the sum of the numbers in S2.
     - p
         - 2SAT, HORN SAT
         - MINIMUM SPANNING TREE
         - INDEPENDENT SET on trees
-        - EULER PATH
+        - EULER PATH： Given a graph, find a path that contains each edge exactly once.

 <span id="jump3"></span>
 ## Databases/SQL